chrishoina/ords-flask-livelab-2024/2-get-started/get-started.md

    ![Navigating to the moviestream resource module.](images/workshop-presentation-nine.png " ")

 5. You'll now see the newly created Resource Templates.
-Each of the Templates contains a single `GET` Resource Handler.
-These are your ORDS APIs, you'll rely on them to feed data to your application.
+Each Template contains a single `GET` Resource Handler.
+These are your ORDS APIs; you'll rely on them to feed data to your application.

    ![Acknowledging the resource templates.](images/workshop-presentation-ten.png " ")